 There are three aspects of accessibility that are key here – accessibility for students with physical impairments that may create challenges for reading/seeing/hearing digital files and content, accessibility for students with psychological and/or learning differences that require certain accommodations such as extra time to process materials or additional exam time, and accessibility for students with limited access to computers or stable internet service.

-- Ensure all files, images, videos and other posted content are accessible (i.e., visual content can be clearly translated by a screen-reader and audio content has visual captions)
+- Ensure all files, images, videos, and other posted content are accessible (i.e., visual content can be clearly translated by a screen-reader and audio content has visual captions)

 - Provide approved accommodations for students who present accommodation letters from the Office of Student Accessibility Services

-- Check whether content is mobile-friendly
+- Check whether the content is mobile-friendly

-Use the Accessibility in Your Course page.
+Use the Accessible Course Design page.